 The Enduring Appeal of Historic Normandy

-Originally posted on & updated on 30th October, 2024
+Originally posted on & updated on 10th January, 2025

 The Enduring Appeal of Historic Normandy

 However, for most people it is the food and the lifestyle that characterise Normandy and give it an enduring appeal that brings visitors back here again and again – and often for good.
 Motorists visiting France for the first time will be relieved to find that although they have to drive on a different side of the road, the country lanes and even the major routes are rarely busy.
-In fact, more often than not you can drive for many miles without passing a single car.
-Travelling between towns and villages is laid back and stress-free and it isn’t long before the relaxed French way of life seeps through your skin.
+In fact, more often than not, you can drive for many miles without passing a single car.
+Travelling between towns and villages is laid back, and stress-free, and it isn’t long before the relaxed French way of life seeps through your skin.

 Back to articles